tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 Customizing the New Ingest
 ==========================
-Each ingest folder is particular to a specific datafile, so we must customize our ingest to our particular datafile.
+Each ingest folder is particular to a specific data file, so we must customize our ingest to our particular data file.
 The following section describes how to customize a pipeline for our historical ship data, following the TODOs list.

 7. Let's start with "runner.py".
 This "TODO" states 'Update path to data and/or